Intent

 Impact

-Are there any parents out there with a Scientific or Engineering background who would be willing to virtually answer questions from our children about their jobs?
+Are there any parents out there with a Scientific or Engineering background who would be willing to come into school and answer questions from our children about their jobs?

 If you are interested, please contact Mr Tierney or the school office (01795 423479) or alternatively send an email to: